Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

-Whitefish, Montana, nestled within the untouched wilderness, awakens with urban and outdoor activities during summer.
+Whitefish, Montana, nestled within the untouched wilderness, awakens with urban and outdoor activities during the summer.

-The Whitefish Arts Festival opens the season of festivals with exhibits of traditional arts and crafts of local artists in the small Montana town.
+The Whitefish Arts Festival opens the season of festivals with exhibits of traditional arts and crafts by local artists in the small Montana town.

 To make the most of your July trip to Whitefish, start exploring the world-famous Glacier National Park with three top destinations – Blackfoot Glacier, Going-to-the-Sun Mountain, and Heavens Peak.

-Also, visit Flathead National Forest, with 2,000 miles of hiking trails and picture-perfect views.
-It is one of the most beautiful places in Montana, hands-down!
+Also, visit Flathead National Forest, which has 2,000 miles of hiking trails and picture-perfect views.
+It is one of the most beautiful places in Montana, hands down!

-July is a perfect time to visit Flathead Valley looking for craft beer venues like the Big Sky Brews Cruise.
-The tour will take you through Whitefish and the surrounding area with craft beer tasting.
+July is a perfect time to visit Flathead Valley, looking for craft beer venues like the Big Sky Brews Cruise.
+The tour will take you through Whitefish and the surrounding area with craft beer tastings.

-Another summer delight to attend is Whitefish Farmersʻ Market taking place every Tuesday with excellent local food, live music, and entertainment.
+Another summer delight to attend is the Whitefish Farmers Market which takes place every Tuesday with excellent local food, live music, and entertainment.

 Average temperatures and precipitation: highs of 84F (28C) and lows of 71F (21C); 8 days of rain